exoduz/js-the-weird-parts-udemy/README.md

 ### Lecture 10 - The Executiion Context - Creation and Hoisting ###
 Function can be called at anytime, even if it's being instantiated below the call

-**Hoisting:** setup memory space for variables and functions. functions and variables exist in memory.
+**Hoisting:** setup memory space for variables and functions. functions and variables exist in memory
 This means that no matter where the function or variable is instantiated, JS can still read it.
-If a variable is instantiated below the the code the it would just give an 'undefined'.
+If a variable is instantiated below the the code the it would just give an 'undefined'

 ```javascript
 b(); //Called b